dpresto03/dpresto03/README.md

 ## Hi there 👋
 Part 1: Research Data Analyst Portfolios

+Person 1: Naledi Hollbruegge
+Interesting Projects:
+STATE OF CLIMATE AMBITION - Climate ambition is nuanced and context specific.
+This new United Nations Development Programme (UNDP) report explores how the world is progressing on climate ambition – Who is leading the way?
+And who is falling behind? – through a unique perspective that assesses global intentions and also draws on data and evidence from more than 120 developing countries.
+Despite many challenges, it demonstrates that there are also reasons to be hopeful for the future.

 <!--
 **dpresto03/dpresto03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.